jacobbuck/react-shielded/readme.md

 # react-shielded

-Add the Shielded Site to your React website.
+Add the Women's Refuge Shielded Site button to your React website,

 ## What's Shielded?